wir3z/hubitat/owntracks-hubitat/README.md

 	- Select the region to edit.
 	- Click the 'Save' button.
 	- Click the 'Next' button to leave the screen, or abandon changes if 'Save' was not pressed.
+	- NOTE: Changing the 'Region Name' will create a new region on iOS devices.
+The previous named region will need to be manually delete from each device.
 - Delete Regions:
 	- Select Delete region from Hubitat Only and not from mobile devices to only remove the region from the Hubitat app:
 		- regions will need to be manually removed from each mobile device.